 Large outdoor kennels for the dogs to play the day away

 A half mile path for volunteers to walk the dogs daily

 Large area for cats to play during the day

 A catio, so the cats can soak up the sun

 Enough room to be able to separate animals when needed

 A surgery and recovery room for our in house vet Karen Serres, DVM

 We can keep enough staff to make sure the facility is clean and a happy environment for all of our animals until their forever home.

 Provided low cost Spay/Neuter certificates to families who love their pets but for whom the cost of altering them is prohibitive.
-This resulted in 476 low cost spay neuter certificates distributed to local veterinarians who provided the service at a reduced cost.

 Made sure every dog gets walked or exercised every day.